Bing Health

-Bing Health (previously Live Search Health) is a health-related search service as part of Microsoft's Bing search engine.
-It is a search engine specifically for health-related information through a variety of trusted and credible sources, including Medstory, Mayo Clinic, National Institutes of Health's MedlinePlus, as well as from Wikipedia.
+Bing Health (previously Live Search Health) was a search engine specifically for health-related information through a variety of trusted and credible sources, including Medstory, Mayo Clinic, National Institutes of Health's MedlinePlus, as well as from Wikipedia.
+It was discontinued as a standalone project in July 2015 and it was integrated into a more integrated experience within Microsoft’s broader AI and search ecosystem.

 History

 Bing Health came about as a result of the Microsoft's acquisition of Medstory in February 2007, gaining a foothold in the health search and health information market.
 It was released for beta testing on October 8, 2007 as Live Search Health and served as the front-end to Microsoft HealthVault Search.
 Search results in Live Search Health were presented in a three-column layout with health-related articles from the trusted sources in the left, web search results in the middle, and sponsored results on the right.
 The topic dashboard also displays relevant topics, and allow users to add the search results to their scrapbook in Microsoft HealthVault Account.
 One particular feature for Live Search Health is that all health search queries and responses were encrypted to provide a measure of privacy and security when dealing with health issues.

 However, on June 3, 2009, the Live Search Health front-end became fully integrated into Bing search results, accessible only via the "Explorer pane" on the left when the contextual search engine detects a health-related search query entered.